saky-semicolon/Introduction-to-Arduino-Components/README.md

 <br>

 Arduino is an open-source electronics platform that consists of both hardware and software components.
 The platform is designed to make it easy for beginners and professionals alike to create interactive electronic projects.
 Remember that the specific components you need will vary depending on your project's requirements.
 Arduino's versatility allows you to build a wide range of projects, from simple LED blinking experiments to complex robotics and automation systems.
-Here are the main components of an Arduino setup:
+Here are the main components of an Arduino setup-

 <table>
-<caption style="color:green;" ><b>Arduino Components List</b></caption>
+<caption style="color:green;"><b>Arduino Components List: </b></caption>
 <tr>
 <th>SL No.</th>
 <th>Hardware Name</th>